Features

 Asynchronous I/O operations

-Instead of using classic blocking I/O together with multi-threading for doing parallel network and file operations, all operations are using asynchronous operating system APIs. libevent is used to access these APIs operating system independent.
+Instead of using classic blocking I/O together with multi-threading for doing parallel network and file operations, all operations are using asynchronous operating system APIs. eventcore is used to access these APIs operating system independently.

-These APIs have several advantages.
-The main point being that the memory overhead is much lower.
-This is because only one thread is needed to handle an arbitrary number of concurrent operations.
-The thread typically rests waiting for events and is woken up by the operating system as soon as new data arrived, a new connection is established, or an error occurs.
-After then issuing a new operation (e.g. new data to write to a socket), the thread will go back to sleep and let the operating system execute the operation.
+Using asynchronous I/O has several advantages, the main point being that the memory overhead is much lower.
+This is because only a single hardware thread is needed to handle an arbitrary number of concurrent operations.
+The thread typically rests waiting for events and is woken up by the operating system as soon as new data arrives, a new connection is established, or an error occurs.
+After each initiated blocking operation (e.g. writing data to a socket), the thread will go back to sleep and let the operating system execute the operation in the background.

-Another important aspect for speed is that because there is only one thread necessary, it is often possible to save a lot of thread context switches.
-However, if the application has to do a lot of computations apart from the actual I/O operations, vibe.d also supports multi-threading to fully use the system's multi-core CPU.
+Another important aspect for speed is that, because there is only one or a few threads necessary, it is often possible to save a lot of expensive thread context switches.
+However, note that if the application has to do a lot of computations apart from the actual I/O operations, vibe.d has full support for multi-threading to fully exploit the system's multi-core CPU.

-Because the asynchronous event based model is often more involved regarding the application implementation, fibers are used together with an event based scheduler to give the impression of classic blocking calls and multi-threading while retaining the performance characteristics of asynchronous I/O.
+Because using the asynchronous event based model is often more involved regarding the application implementation, fibers are used together with an event based scheduler to give the impression of classic blocking calls and multi-threading, thus hiding the additional complexities, while retaining the performance characteristics of asynchronous I/O.

-Vibe.d is written in the D Programming Language .
+Vibe.d is written in the D Programming Language.
 D is a C-style language that compiles down to native machine code with minimal runtime overhead.
-In addition to being fast, D offers a number of features that allow additional performance improvements and especially code readability and usability improvements compared to other languages such as C++.
+In addition to being fast, D offers a number of features that allow additional performance improvements and especially code readability, safety and usability improvements compared to other languages such as C++.

 The meta-programming system in D is extremely powerful.
 Templates (comparable to C++ templates) support variadic parameters, as well as string and alias parameters - a feature which enables very comfortable compile-time interfaces.

 The ultimate power is given by the possibility to execute ordinary functions at compile time, as well as the ability to compile a string given at compile time as D code.
-This functionality is similar to JavaScript's eval() function, just that the result is statically compiled to machine code.
+This functionality is similar to JavaScript's eval() function, just that the result is statically compiled to machine code (and without the runtime security implications of eval()).

 A feature also known from some scripting and functional languages, but also C# and a few others are closures and lambdas.
-They allow to specify callback functions in a very compact and readably way.
+They allow to specify callback functions in a very compact and readable way.
+In turn they tend to have a strong influence on the API design, as they can make computationally efficient or safe APIs actually bearable (or even pleasant) to use.

 Properties are functions that look like they were a field of a class or struct.
 They are used throughout the API to get a logical and intuitive interface without all clamps and additional typing needed for normal function calls.

 D's module system is similar to the one used in Java.
-Among other encodes the dependencies between different modules (D files) in a semantically clear way.
+Among other things it encodes the dependencies between different modules (D files) in a semantically clear way.
 Using this information, it becomes possible to build whole applications just by specifying the root file (app.d) on the command line.
-The dependencies are then found recursively.
+The dependencies can be found recursively.
+The rdmd build tool included with the D compiler, which is supported by the DUB package manager, works this way.

-The syntax in general is very clean and to the point - especially compared to it's "sibling" C++.
+The syntax in general is very clean and to the point - especially compared to its perhaps closest relative, C++.
 But it doesn't need to fear modern scripting languages such as Ruby and Python in this regard either.
-Apart from the occasional need to specify an explicit type, you will discover that there is not much to miss.
+Apart from the occasional need to specify an explicit type (types can be inferred using auto), you will discover that there is not much to miss and that development using D is highly efficient.

 Compile-time "Diet" templates

-vibe.d has built-in support for HTML templates based on the jade template syntax known from node.js which in turn is based on Haml .
-These templates have all syntax overhead that is inherent to HTML's tag based notation removed and also allow the inline specification of dynamic elements.
-Typically, these elements are written in a dynamic scripting language (JavaScript for jade).
+vibe.d has built-in support for Diet HTML templates based on the Pug template syntax known from node.js which in turn is based on Haml.
+These templates remove all the syntax overhead that is inherent to HTML's tag based notation and also allow the inline specification of dynamic elements.
+Typically, these elements are written in a dynamic scripting language (JavaScript in case of Pug).

-In vibe, however, templates can contain embedded D code.
-The templates are read and parsed while the application is compiled and optimized D code is generated for them.
-This means that the runtime overhead for templates is zero in vibe - there are no disk accesses, no parsing and there is no string copying involved because all of this has already been done before the application has started.
+In vibe.d, however, templates can contain embedded D code.
+The templates are read and parsed while the application is being compiled and optimized D code is generated for them.
+This means that the runtime overhead for those templates is non-existent - there are no disk accesses, no parsing and there is no string copying involved because all of this has already been done before the application has even started.

 At the same time you can program in the same language as for the rest of the application, which makes for a very consistent development experience.